cs0320-f23/term-project-kganesh-cchen127-smmeza-jphilbr1/README.md

 ### Frontend

-The frontend server by navigating is started with the terminal command npm run dev.
-The backend server is started by opening back/src/main/java/edu/brown/cs/student/main/Server/Classes/Server.java in Intellij, then hitting run.
+The frontend server by navigating is started with the terminal command npm run start.

-From there, navigating to the URL http://localhost:5173/ loads the web interface.
-Commands can be issued into the text box provided by typing them, then clicking the submit button.
+From there, navigating to the URL http://localhost:8000/ loads the web interface.

 ### Backend